markmclaren/uPortal-start-helm/README.md

 ## Installation instructions

 Currently I have deployed my new Docker uportal-demo-k8s image to [markmclaren/uportal-demo-k8s](https://hub.docker.com/r/markmclaren/uportal-demo-k8s) on DockerHub.
-This is because I believe Helm requires that you acquire your Docker image from a repository (this could be a private repository e.g. an instance of ([Azure Container Registry](https://azure.microsoft.com/en-gb/services/container-registry/)).
+This is because I believe Helm requires that you acquire your Docker image from a repository (this could be a private repository e.g. an instance of [Azure Container Registry](https://azure.microsoft.com/en-gb/services/container-registry/)).

+#### Prerequisites.

 I am assuming you have a working Kubernetes cluster with [Helm/Tiller](https://helm.sh/docs/install/) installed.
 I am also assuming you have a working Ingress controller installed (I use the [NGINX Ingress Controller]( https://kubernetes.github.io/ingress-nginx/deploy/) be aware it is a two stage install.)
 This is necessary so that an externally accessible URL is available.

+### Installation

 ```
 git clone https://github.com/markmclaren/uPortal-start-helm